How to Grow & Care for Blueberries in Containers

 Spacing, Depth, and Support

-You'll have more than one container of blueberries in order to pollinate, but replicate the spacing, depth, and support for all of them.
-Plant one blueberry bush per pot.
 Put it into its container, burying it as deep as it was in its nursery pot.
 If necessary, top with additional soil, leaving the top inch or so of the container empty.
-Immediately water the pot thoroughly to settle the soil and eliminate any air gaps around the plant's roots.
+Immediately water the pot thoroughly to settle the soil and eliminate air gaps around the plant's roots.
 The bushes will not need support to grow.

 Blueberries in Containers Care